nicmart/Tree/README.md

 $grandchild->getAncestors(); // Returns [$root, $child]
 ```

+#### Related Methods
+- `getAncestorsWithoutRoot` retrieves ancestors of a node, excluding the root node.
+- `getAncestorsAndSelf` retrieves ancestors of a node with the current node included.
+- `getAncestorsAndSelfWithoutRoot` retrieves ancestors of a node, including current node, excluding the root node.

 ### Getting the root of a node
 ```php
 $root = $node->root();
 ```

 ### Getting the neighbors of a node

 ```php
 $root = (new Node('root'))
     ->addChild($child1 = new Node('child1'))